chrisjob1021/model-examples/selfdriving/README.md

 ## Overview

-This project implements an LSTM encoder-decoder model with convolutional social pooling for predicting vehicle trajectories in highway traffic scenarios.
-The model uses the motion patterns of surrounding vehicles to improve trajectory prediction accuracy.
+This project implements an LSTM encoder-decoder model with convolutional social pooling for predicting vehicle trajectories using the Waymo Open Motion Dataset.
+The model uses the motion patterns of surrounding vehicles to improve trajectory prediction accuracy in diverse traffic scenarios.

 ## Architecture